 Cake Saw (USA), 1870s

 This is a Cake saw.
-It was made by Sperry Douglas Brower and Son.
+It was made by Sperry Douglas Brower and Son, formerly Sperry and Henson.
 It is dated 1870s and we acquired it in 2011.
 Its medium is cut, engraved and stamped silver.
 It is a part of the Product Design and Decorative Arts department.

 Ornamental patterns on flatware were all the rage in American flatware of this period and specialized servers were coming into use for an increasing variety of foods.
 This piece demonstrates the interest in ice cream, which was often so hard that it needed to be sawn.
 The cake saw is engraved with the name “Meta” for Meta Kemble de Forest, wife of Lockwood de Forest.
 Lockwood de Forest designed the Teak Room in the Carnegie Mansion.
 The carved woodwork in the Teak Room was made in a studio de Forest had set up in Ahmedabad, India.
 The room’s walls are covered with Indian-inspired stencils of de Forest’s design, all installed when the house was built in 1902.
 Lockwood de Forest was related to Frederick Church and travelled with him to the Middle East, including Egypt and Greece, in the 1870s prior to his marriage to Meta.
 The two often sketched together and de Forest valued his sketches as souvenirs of pleasant places—it is tempting to associate the scene on the cake saw, replete with palm trees and a tent, with one of the sketches from de Forest’s travels with Church.